+Highlands Elementary School (HES) and Highlands Early Childhood Center (HECC)

 Students who arrive between 8:55 AM and 10:35 AM will be marked Tardy.

 Any student arriving after 10:35 AM will be marked Absent for a half day.

 Students who arrive after 2:05 PM will be marked Absent for the whole day.

 Students who leave school before 10:35 AM will be marked Absent for a whole day.

-Students who leave school before 10:35 AM will be marked Absent for a whole day.
-Students who leave school before 10:35 AM will be marked Absent for a day.
+Students who leave school between 10:35 AM and 2:05 PM will be marked Absent for half a day.